Kirolos-Tamer/Kirolos-Tamer/README.md

 <br>
 <h2> &nbsp &nbsp About Me</h2>

+Penetration Tester specialized at:
-- Web Application Penetration Testing based on OWASP TOP 10
+- Web Application Penetration Testing based on OWASP TOP 10.
 - Hardware (OT & IOT) Penetration testing.
 - Network Penetration Testing.
 - Security Hardening.

-I will secure organizations by bridging the gap between cyber and physical security by combining my penetration testing expertise , advanced networking skills , and communications & electronics engineering background to deliver end to end protection from code to hardware.
+I will secure your system by bridging the gap between cyber and physical security by combining my penetration testing expertise, advanced networking skills, and communications & electronics engineering background to deliver end to end protection from code to hardware.

 ---
 <!--